DOTHISTROMA NEEDLECAST ON PINES OR RHIZOSPHAERA ON BLUE SPRUCE

 Our goals in treating these diseases are to encourage new growth and protect the new growth from becoming infected.
 If we can encourage new growth with fertilizer or injected nutrients and then protect the new growth with fungicidal sprays for at least three consecutive years, the tree can return to a healthy normal appearance.

-We suggest fertilizing the first year with a sustained release product, sometimes fungicidal injections, and then a commitment to a spray program for at least three years.
+We suggest fertilizing the first year with a sustained release product and then a commitment to a spray program for at least three years.
 The sprays must be applied at the proper times and with fungicides labeled for the specific disease being prevented.
 This usually means fungicide sprays in April, early May, late May, and early to mid-June (different regimens for different diseases).
+Later sprays may be beneficial, especially if a cold spring results in new growth not developing as fast as normal.
 Unfortunately, most general spraying companies do not apply the specific material at the specific timing needed to control these diseases.
-WE DO!
+Beware of any company that offers sprays after the spring spray window noted above.
+Be sure that any company you hire is using the product labelled for the fungus targeted (see below).

 PATIENCE IS REQUIRED